Hoshiar Singh Dahiya: Early life

 Hoshiar Singh Dahiya was born in Sisana village, Sonipat district, Haryana to Choudhary Hira Singh in a Jat family of Dahiya clan.
 After his schooling and one year's study at the Jat College, Rohtak, he joined the Army.
-He was married to Dhano Devi, who is still alive as of December 2021.
+He was married to Dhanwanti Devi, who is still alive as of January 2026.
 He was commissioned in The Grenadiers Regiment of the Indian Army on 30 June 1963, and was promoted lieutenant on 30 June 1965.

 His first posting was in NEFA.
 In the 1965 Indo-Pakistan war, he saw some action in the Rajasthan sector, for which he was mentioned in despatches.
 He was promoted to captain on 30 June 1969.

 Param Vir Chakra Citation

 The Param Vir Chakra citation on the Official Indian Army Website reads as follows: